DIY Hanging Rope Shelf Ideas

 Nautical Rope has become so popular, and here's yet another great idea how to use it in your home -with a DIY hanging rope shelf!
 It won't take up an inch of floor space and will add a nautical touch where ever you choose to put it, the wall, window, even ceiling.

 Grace your rope shelf with an interesting coastal collection as seen at Pottery Barn Kids.
-The shelf is no longer available.
-But it's a great inspirational piece.
+A great inspirational piece.

 Wouldn't this be perfect for a kitchen window?
 Maybe with herb pots lined up!
 It's made with one shelf only.
 You simply drill four holes, then pull knotted rope through.
 Knot the rope together at the top, then hang from hooks.
 Original source of image unknown.

 You have seen this hanging rope shelf in one of the Alys Beach Homes.
 It looks more like a ladder.
 It's rustic yet comes off quite elegant with one frame on each "step" which, by the way, is driftwood.
 Nice!

 I spotted this DIY Rope Shelf at My Home Ideas.
 I love that it only needs one hook, a plant hook that is.

 Here's a close up.
 The shelves are spaced evenly, 8 inches apart, and secured with dowel pieces.
 In the instruction it says that once each dowel piece is in place, you can just twist it up and down for fine adjustment.
 So you don't have to be too scientific about the spacing.